moharamfatema/neurocompass-website/README.md

 If you are running the mongoDB server on windows, and running the backend on WSL, you may encounter a connection refused error.
 To fix this, you need to change the `bindIp` in the `mongod.conf` file to `0.0.0.0`.
 [See this article][article1]

+## Thank you all for making the best team
+  Fatema Moharam
+  Yicong Wei
+  Yan Zhang
+  Zhenxue Li
+  Nitanshu Shahane
+  Kaustubh Barbudhe

 <!-- References -->
 [fastapi]: https://fastapi.tiangolo.com/tutorial/
 [react]: https://reactjs.org/docs/getting-started.html